PAL: PAL vs. NTSC

-Outside of film and TV broadcasts, the differences between the two formats when displaying video games are quite dramatic.
-Games ported to PAL have historically been known for having game speed and frame rates inferior to their NTSC counterparts, being typically slowed by approximately 16.7% in order to avoid timing problems or unfeasible code changes.
-Full motion video rendered and encoded at 30 frames per second by the Japanese/US (NTSC) developers was often down-sampled to 25 frames per second or considered to be 50 frames per second video for PAL release—usually by means of 3:2 pull-down, resulting in motion judder.
-In addition to this, PAL's increased resolution was not utilised during conversion, creating a pseudo letterbox effect with borders top and bottom, which looks similar to a 14:9 letterbox, and leaving the graphics with a slightly squashed look due to an incorrect aspect ratio caused by the borders.
-This was especially prevalent during the 8-bit and 16-bit generations when 2D graphics were used almost exclusively.
-The gameplay of many games with an emphasis on speed, such as the original Sonic the Hedgehog for the Sega Genesis/Mega Drive, suffered in their PAL incarnations, although also made them slightly easier.
+Full motion video rendered and encoded at 30 frames per second by the Japanese/US (NTSC) developers were often down-sampled to 25 frames per second or considered to be 50 frames per second video for PAL release—usually by means of 3:2 pull-down, resulting in motion judder.
+In addition, the increased resolution of PAL was often not utilised at all during conversion, creating a pseudo-letterbox effect with borders on the top and bottom of the screen, looking similar to 14:9 letterbox.
+This leaves the graphics with a slightly squashed look due to an incorrect aspect ratio caused by the borders.

+These practices above were especially prevalent during the 8-bit and 16-bit eras of video games when 2D graphics was the standard.
+Games with an emphasis on speed such as the original Sonic the Hedgehog for the Sega Genesis (Mega Drive) suffered in their PAL incarnations.